IdeaCore/Titanium-probtn-android/README.md

 1. Clone repository or download project ZIP
 2. Add PizzaButton.jar library to your project module and dependencies
-3. Add INTERNET permission to your AndroidManifest.xml (<uses-permission android:name="android.permission.INTERNET"/>)
+3. Add "android.permission.INTERNET" permission to your AndroidManifest.xml
 4. For targets with API level >= 14 all is you need is just to add the following line to onCreate method of the root activity:

 	PizzaBtn.activate(this);

-For targets with lower APi levels you also need to set up the following callbacks for each activity in your app:
+For targets with lower API levels you also need to set up the following callbacks for each activity in your app:

 	public void onCreate(Bundle savedInstanceState) {
 	    super.onCreate(savedInstanceState);